TanayY/100DaysofMLCode/T-shirt Recommendation/Readme.md

 The basic libraries used in making of this system are :

-1] scikit learn\
+1] scikit learn <br/>
-2] pandas\
+2] pandas <br/>
-3] numpy\
+3] numpy <br/>
-4] matplotlib\
+4] matplotlib <br/>
 5] keras

 The following steps make up the whole system :

-1] Creating a bag of words and finding Euledian Distance between every title\
+1] Creating a bag of words and finding Euledian Distance between every title <br/>
-2] Creating a TF-IDF system and then finding Eucledian Distance between every title\
+2] Creating a TF-IDF system and then finding Eucledian Distance between every title <br/>
-3] Using the VGG16 pre-trained Neural Network to do image comparison and then applying the Eucledian distance method.\
+3] Using the VGG16 pre-trained Neural Network to do image comparison and then applying the Eucledian distance method. <br/>
 4] Finally merging all the above methods and giving weights to all of the above methods and finding the best solution.

 ```diff